practicalli/clojure/docs/clojure-cli/defining-aliases.md

 Aliases can be defined in a project `deps.edn` or be available to all projects via the `~/.clojure/deps.edn` configuration file.

-> #### Hint::practicalli/clojure-deps-edn user level aliases and tools
+!!!
+HINT "Practicall Clojure CLI Config provides a wide range of aliases"
-> [Practicalli Clojure CLI Config](/clojure/clojure-cli/install/community-tools.md) is a configuration designed to work across all Clojure projects, containing unique and meaningful alias names for ease of understanding.
+    [Practicalli Clojure CLI Config](/clojure/clojure-cli/install/community-tools.md) is a configuration designed to work across all Clojure projects, containing unique and meaningful alias names for ease of understanding.

 # Clojure CLI tool options

 Clojure CLI tool has several options that determine how aliases and other configuration is used

 * add or remove dependencies